ryuichiueda/ueda_blog2_contents/pages/04346/main.md

 /*
  * Search for a command.
 This is called before we fork so that the
  * location of the command will be available in the parent as well as
  * the child.
-The check for &quot;goodname&quot; is an overly conservative
+The check for "goodname" is an overly conservative
  * check that the name will not be subject to expansion.
  */